Forward from the Author

 No blood or pain, old age, nor death will beckon.

-This life is but a shadow of better things to come.
+This life is but a shadow of Poseidon's world.

 Ridiculous circumstances are bound to come